-A route must be configured if the module is not only be used in the local sub-network.
+Additional static routes can be configured if the module is not only used in the local sub net and if connection cannot be established via the configured standard gateway.

-The gateway / gateway host need to be in the local sub-network range of the module in order to use the routes.
+The gateway / gateway host need to be in the local sub-network range of the module in order to use the static routes.